Research Project Descriptions

 Project Goals:

 This project will implement an all-electronic potentiometric and particle sensor array.
 A manufacturing process which facilitates mass-fabrication of nanopore sensors atop CMOS circuitry will be developed.
 Integrated electronics will greatly reduce the number of external connections between sensor and instrument, reducing noise and improving power budget.
-The microstructure is also expected to be robust and offer improved reliability over existing sensors.
-Finally, the performance of completed sensors will be characterized, and the behavior of an array of sensors will be optimized.
+The micro-structure is also expected to be robust and offer improved reliability over existing sensors.
+Finally, the performance of completed sensors will be characterized and the behavior of an array of sensors will be optimized.

 Title: Growth of Conformal CNT Adsorbent Layers for a Micro GC and Sensors